tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - After saving up a down payment, which for this example is $5,600, the author was able to buy a house that needed some work, fix it up, and sell it for a profit.

-- There are many different techniques and strategies that you can use to acquire properties with little to no money down, and many of them have been discussed in this book.
-The most important thing is to never give up and to continue learning, as the real estate market constantly evolves.

-- Creative investing is about shifting the source of any needed cash, depending on the strategy

 - Furthermore, even though having a large financial cushion to weather storms can help you significantly offset risk, you cannot simply throw money at real estate investments and hope they turn out well.
 Education is key

 - Screen well!
 Screening your tenant is one of the most important steps you can take to ensure a positive landlording experience, especially with a lease option sandwich.
-Although tenant-screening practices are beyond the scope of this book, the most important things you can do are as follows: • Always run a background check on your tenant.
-Look for evictions, criminal activities, etc.• Make sure the tenant/buyer has good enough credit.
-Their credit score doesn’t need to be 800 for them to qualify, but it needs to be reasonable/improvable for them to be able to get a mortgage to cash you out eventually.• Look for stability.
-A tenant who moves every six months without reason is probably not a great candidate.• Don’t discriminate.
+Although tenant-screening practices are beyond the scope of this book, the most important things you can do are as follows:
+  - Always run a background check on your tenant.
+Look for evictions, criminal activities, etc.
+  - Make sure the tenant/buyer has good enough credit.
+Their credit score doesn’t need to be 800 for them to qualify, but it needs to be reasonable/improvable for them to be able to get a mortgage to cash you out eventually.
+  - Look for stability.
+A tenant who moves every six months without reason is probably not a great candidate.
+  - Don’t discriminate.
 Doing so could land you in jail, so know your local and federal discrimination laws and adhere to them.

 # making an offer that sticks

 - After you find the perfect property, the process of making an offer is relatively simple.
 The offer should include the price you are willing to pay, the method of payment, the closing date, the closing costs, and any contingencies.

 - When a property is listed by a real estate agent, it is referred to as an on-market property.
 To make an offer, you will need a real estate agent to handle most of the paperwork and details.